carloslfu/tribe-tech-test/README.md

 ## Releases

-Binaries for Windows 64 bits and MacOS 64 bits are available on the Github Releases.
+Binaries for MacOS 64-bits, and Windows 64-bits are available on the Github Releases page.

 ## Know issues